A two-phase model of galaxy formation: IV. Seeding and growing supermassive black holes in dark matter halos: Introduction

-A critical condition for the build-up of the $M_{\sscBH}$-$M_{\rm *}$ relation is the effective regulation by the feedback from the accreting BH.
-However, this can happen only when the BH has grown massive enough so that the radiative efficiency of the associated AGN, which is $\propto M_{\sscBH}$, is sufficient to affect gas cooling and collapse.
-One way to achieve this in modeling is to grow BHs from massive seeds, usually with $M_{\sscBH} \gtrsim 10^5\Msun$, which are on or above the observed $M_{\sscBH}$-$M_{\rm *}$ relation, and to rely on regulations by the stellar or AGN feedback to drive them down to, and to move long, the relation.
-This approach is commonly adopted in cosmological hydrodynamic simulations \citep[e.g.][]{schayeEAGLEProjectSimulating2015,bowerDarkNemesisGalaxy2017, weinbergerSupermassiveBlackHoles2018,daveSimbaCosmologicalSimulations2019, habouzitSupermassiveBlackHoles2021, liPhysicalProcessesCoEvolution2024}.
-However, whether and how such seeds can be bred remains unclear.
-Alternatively, one can start with seeds that are much less massive, and boost their growth via various mechanisms, such as mergers with star clusters brought in by dynamical friction, as suggested by \citet{dekelGrowthMassiveBlack2025}, or the capture of the low-$j$ sub-clouds that are regenerated continuously by injecting disturbance into the turbulent gas, as suggested by \citetalias{moTwophaseModelGalaxy2024} (see their \S4.3.3 and fig.~7).
+A critical condition for the build-up of the $M_{\sscBH}$-$M_{\rm *}$ relation is effective regulation by the feedback from the accreting SMBH (e.g. \citealt{weinbergerSupermassiveBlackHoles2018}; \citealt{hongDynamicalHotnessStar2023}; \citealt{habouzitSupermassiveBlackHoles2021}; \citetalias{moTwophaseModelGalaxy2024}; \citealt{liPhysicalProcessesCoevolution2025}).
+However, this can happen only when the SMBH has grown sufficiently massive so that the radiative efficiency of the associated AGN, which is $\propto M_{\sscBH}$, is sufficient to affect gas cooling and collapse.
+One way to achieve this in modeling is to grow BHs from massive seeds, usually with $M_{\sscBH} \gtrsim 10^5\Msun$, which are on or above the observed $M_{\sscBH}$-$M_{\rm *}$ relation, and to rely on regulations by the stellar and AGN feedback to drive them down to and to move along the relation.
+This approach is commonly adopted in cosmological hydrodynamic simulations \citep[e.g.][]{schayeEAGLEProjectSimulating2015,bowerDarkNemesisGalaxy2017, weinbergerSupermassiveBlackHoles2018,daveSimbaCosmologicalSimulations2019, habouzitSupermassiveBlackHoles2021, liPhysicalProcessesCoevolution2025}.
+However, it is unclear whether and how such seeds can be bred.
+Alternatively, one can start with seeds that are much less massive, and boost their growth via various mechanisms, such as mergers with star clusters brought in by dynamical friction, as suggested by \citet{dekelGrowthMassiveBlack2025}, or the capture of the low angular-momentum sub-clouds that are regenerated continuously by injecting disturbance into the turbulent gas, as suggested by \citetalias{moTwophaseModelGalaxy2024} (see their \S4.3.3 and fig.~7; see also \citealt{shiHyperEddingtonBlackHole2023}).
+Thus, a realistic model for the formation of BH seeds and the early growth in the post-seeding era is required to break this seeding-growing degeneracy.